Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 From past classes, we've seen that teamwork and communication skills are more important than coding skills when it comes to applying for jobs.
 So use pairing as a way to intentionally build your skills in these areas!

 All that said, pairing has its drawbacks, the main one being that some of your pairs will learn at a different pace than you.
 In time, you will find other students who work at about the same pace as you.
-However, you'll also regularly “pair up” and “pair down”.
-Some days you'll “pair up" with somebody who understands the concepts better than you: take these opportunities to learn from your pair.
-Some days you'll “pair down" with someone who understands the concepts less than you: take these opportunities to better cement your own understanding by explaining to your pair.
+However, you'll also regularly "pair up" and "pair down".
+Some days you'll "pair up" with somebody who understands the concepts better than you: take these opportunities to learn from your pair.
+Some days you'll "pair down" with someone who understands the concepts less than you: take these opportunities to better cement your own understanding by explaining to your pair.

 The terms "pairing up" and "pairing down" simply compare where each person is at in terms of knowledge and understanding of that class session's concepts.
 In no way should this be used to evaluate a person's intelligence or capacity to become a developer.
 We expect that Epicodus students have varying levels of previous experience.
 Some people struggle with one concept but quickly grasp another.
 Some people may have studied coding previously.
 Others may have had to deal with structural disadvantages in the past, such as not growing up with a computer in the house, being discouraged from pursuing technical careers, or dealing with other life issues.
 Still others may be dealing with personal issues in the moment — whether a lack of sleep the night before or other long-term stresses.

 Please refrain from making value judgments about your peers (or yourself!) based on your perceived difference in skill sets.
 When you are pairing up or down, stay focused on learning and respectful collaboration.
 Both pairs should take initiative to switch who is driving regularly and engage each other with questions about problem solving.

 It's important to work with a wide variety of people, including people at your same level of understanding.
 If you always pair down, you won't push your limits.
 If you always pair up, you'll find that even if you think you understand a concept, you won't be able to implement it yourself.
 If you have a couple days in a row where your pairs haven't been well-matched, talk with a teacher.
 Overall, you should expect that you will regularly pair up and pair down throughout the program.